 What is Stoicism?
 How might it help us to live better, happier lives today?
 Some of you will be drawn to this experiment because you already know a little bit about Stoicism and want to put it into practice for yourselves.
-Others may know very little about Stoicism and are simply curious to learn more.
-The ancient philosophical system of Stoicism was well-known for being both large and complex, addressing a wide range of topics.
-So it will be impossible to introduce it all, but here are three central ideas that are at the heart of Stoic ethical philosophy.
+Others may know very little about Stoicism and are curious to learn more.
+The ancient Stoic philosophical system was well known for being vast and complex, addressing a wide range of topics under the headings of ethics, logic, and physics.
+It will be impossible to introduce it all but here are three central ideas at the heart of Stoic ethics: